andifalk/microservices-auth-authz-spring-security/lab1/README.md

 3. Implement a full conversion that maps all contents (like firstname and lastname in addition to the roles and authorities) of the JWT to our _User_ object

+As part of the workshop we will follow along option number 2.
+Option 3 is an optional step if there still is time left.
-Here you see the adapted security configuration for option 1:
+Before we head to the next step, here you see the adapted security configuration for option 1:

 ```
 package com.example.todo.config;